+There are no changes to the assessment methodology.
 Gulf of Alaska Atka mackerel have been managed under Tier 6 specifications since 1996 due to lack of reliable estimates of current biomass.
-In the 2005 assessment, Tier 5 calculations of ABC and OFL (based on 2005 survey biomass estimates) were presented for consideration.
+In the 2007 assessment, Tier 5 calculations of ABC and OFL (based on 2007 survey biomass estimates) were presented for consideration.
 The Plan Team, SSC, and Council agreed with the authors that there is no reliable estimate of Atka mackerel biomass and recommended continuing management under Tier 6.
-This year, Tier 5 calculations of ABC and OFL (based on 2007 survey biomass estimates) are presented for consideration.
+This year, we again present Tier 6 recommendations, but do not present Tier 5 calculations of ABC and OFL given the extreme variances associated with the 2009 survey biomass estimates.